Trump anti-climate ghost hangs over UN meeting

 With the rest of the world on tenterhooks ever since, Trump has said he will make his decision before the next G7 meeting on May 26-27 in Sicily.

-“The question of whether this creates a difficult backdrop for the negotiations is clearly a ‘yes’,” said Paula Caballero, who heads the climate programme at the Washington-based World Resources Institute (WRI).
+“The question of whether this creates a difficult backdrop for the negotiations is clearly a ‘yes’,” said Paula Caballero, who heads the climate program at the Washington-based World Resources Institute (WRI).

 A State Department official confirmed a US delegation will travel to Bonn, though a “much smaller” one than in recent years.